 But the most valuable thing to enjoy during that little snack was definitely Mladen's company as he was the type of guy you could both joke but also discuss some serious geo-political issues of the area.
 It definitely gives a new dimension to anyone visiting this part of the world.

 After we got warmed up by the fire and wine it was time to head back into Kotor old town to admire its churches and palaces, little squares and alleyways.
 By now the sun had gotten out and in the end we invited Mladen to join us for a coffee on a sunny terrace.
 We just wanted to pick his brain a little longer, what can you do...Saying goodbye to him was really like saying goodbye to long lost cousin and I promised myself I would let my readers know about him.

-Starting from only 35 euros (!!) his tours are a must for anyone who would like to seize the day in the Kotor region.
-Although he has four licensed guides to help him with his work, their popularity is growing so fast that at the end of 2015 they will be raising their prices.
+Starting from only 45 euros (!!) his tours are a must for anyone who would like to seize the day in the Kotor region.
+Although he has four licensed guides to help him with his work, their popularity is growing so fast that they will be raising their prices soon.
 So even if you only travel to Montenegro next year, book your tours with them right now as the prices will never again be this good!

 As I told Mladen I would be writing about him, he is waiting right now for you to drop him a line.
 Use the contact form right below this article and he will gladly help you arrange an itinerary that suits your needs (there are so many other options, different from what we had)!
 Tell him how long your ship will be staying in Kotor region and he'll give you some suggestions.

 Have fun with Mladen in Kotor and let us know how it went!

 10. Livorno Italy